ag-computational-bio/kubernetes-course/Kubernetes-2-Deployments.md

 ### 2 - Deployment rollouts and scaling

-Because deployments are based on ReplicaSets they offer advanced rollout strategies when the underlying specification has changed.
+Because deployments are based on ReplicaSets they offer more advanced rollout strategies when the underlying specification has changed.
 This enables an application to always have a minimum availability and enables a change history and undo capabilities.

 The rollout status can be monitored with the `kubectl rollout status deployment/<name>` command.